Project 01 · Live at instantpotdoc.com

 I described what the original had done.
 Claude's response was immediate and specific — it did not just add a quart size question, it designed a complete fill safety system.
 The quart size question became a mandatory step in the startup sequence.
 Fill limits were defined precisely: two thirds capacity for standard recipes, half capacity for foamy foods like beans and grains.
 The scaling step was redesigned to calculate estimated volume at every scale factor and label each option SAFE, OVER LIMIT, or UNDER MINIMUM before the user chose.
 The entire change happened in one conversation.

-The lesson: describe the problem precisely and AI solves it precisely.
+Describe the problem precisely and AI solves it precisely.
 Vague requests get vague results.
 The more specifically you can articulate what is missing, the more complete the solution you get back.

 The Screenshot Method